jedi-academy/learn-4711/data/assignments/assignment1faq.md

 You may notice that the assignment rubric does not address the administration usecase, or the logging.
 They will be needed as part of assignment 2, but I don't see them adding value to assignment 1.

+## Any words of wisdom regarding our changelog?
+(It is the biggest source of merge conflicts)

+Practically, you could always work towards a comprehensive changelog for the assignmen, a.k.a. a "release".
+See https://github.com/bcit-ci/CodeIgniter/blob/develop/user_guide_src/source/changelog.rst for an example.